 Depression Case Studies

-These eleven case studies are representative of the scores of depressed clients that have seen me over the last few years.
+These ten case studies are representative of the scores of depressed clients that have seen me over the last few years.
 In all cases, names and other details have been changed to preserve complete anonymity.

 Freda, a married woman in her thirties had been depressed for all her adult life.